josh-hrr/api_testing/README.md

 #### Run Tests with GitHub Actions:

-You can also execute the tests using GitHub Actions.
+- You can also execute the tests using GitHub Actions.
 The workflow is triggered automatically on every push to the main branch, or you can trigger it manually from the GitHub Actions UI.
+- There is a report save as an artifact everytime a workflow job is executed.

 ### Collection Overview